The hidden potential of rent roll analysis for property managers

 It gets more complicated the more units and the more time you add to your rent roll analysis.

-In this example, everyone in the building has re-signed their lease for 2020/2021, something not out of the ordinary, given residents’ hesitancy to move during the pandemic.
-And all of the residents have paid their rent and fees on time.
+In this example, everyone in the building has re-signed their lease for the next year and they have paid their rent and fees on time.

 But if you were an investor looking closely at this rent roll, you’d notice Harvey Leonard’s rent went up by $100 this past June.
-Meanwhile, the rent for the other 2-bedroom apartments remained the same.
+Meanwhile, the rent for the other two-bedroom apartments remained the same.
 Why was his rent the only one to increase?
-Should the other 2-bedrooms be brought up to the same price next year?
+Should the other two-bedrooms be brought up to the same price next year?

-Pro tip: Property management software can give you a real-time rent roll and reporting that’s tied directly to your property accounting—eliminating manual processes and the error-prone nature of spreadsheets.
+Pro tip: Property management software can give you a real-time rent roll, as well as reporting, that’s tied directly to your property accounting—eliminating manual processes and the error-prone nature of spreadsheets.

 Above: The rent roll section of Buildium that allows property managers to track leasing across their entire portfolio with visual tags to identify the status of each property and actions required.